 During Roman, Anglo-Saxon, Norman and Medieval times, Walton was actually the larger settlement.
 Felixstowe only rose to prominence because of the Victorian penchant for sea-bathing.

-So, you can park the van at Old Felixstowe up on the cliffs and walk the 3/4 of a mile past the golf course to Felixstowe Ferry, what we call area 5.
+You can park the van at Clifflands car park, Old Felixstowe up on the cliffs and walk the 3/4 of a mile past the golf course to Felixstowe Ferry, what we call area 5.
 (Of course, you can drive on the road if you prefer!)

 By walking you’ll see brooding Martello Towers, built between 1805 and 1812, to defend these shores against the possibility of Napoleonic invasions along this low-lying coastline.
 There are four such towers in all.